QuiltMC/rfcs/rfc/0007-community-team.md

 1. When 75% of the community team and administrative board (combined) have voted, or a week has passed, a decision may be made - if anyone eligible to vote still has serious concerns about the candidate (or an agreement cannot be reached), the candidate **will not be elected**
+1. Once an election has passed, the candidate is contacted directly by a senior member of the community team, and may be invited to attend an interview with the rest of the community team.
+Interviews should only be conducted in order to assess whether the candidate should ultimately be appointed as a member of the community team
-1. When an election passes, the candidate is contacted directly by a senior member of the community team - the candidate is not actually elected until they have been informed on the workings of the community team and the policies and processes that need to be followed, and they've confirmed that they understand the information they've been presented, what they'll be responsible for, and that they're ready to join the team
+1. After a successful interview, the candidate is not actually appointed until they have been informed on the workings of the community team and the policies and processes that need to be followed, and they've confirmed that they understand the information they've been presented, what they'll be responsible for, and that they're ready to join the team
+1. Once the candidate has been appointed to the community team, their roles, permissions or access should be modified in the Quilt community spaces to ensure that they're able to act properly as part of the community team

 Voters (and those that are considering putting forward a candidate) should consider the following points when forming their opinion: